amrsohil/MWTAS/README.md

 - The time attendance for our employees (Using IP Address & MAC Address of mobile phones).
 - The location of employees inside a 4 floors building (Using IP Address & Different Subnets).

+WI-FI Should be always enabled and connected on the selected devices.

 Your contribution in the code & idea is more than welcome.